HiltonRoscoe/CDFPrototype/schematron/README.md

 AltovaXML can run a schematron ruleset that has been compiled into an `xslt`, e.g. `err_v2-compiled.xsl`.
 Precompiled rulesets have been provided as part of this repository.
 AltovaXML is available on Windows only.

+There are two versions of the compiled schematron files for each CDF.
+The difference is in how the validation results are provided.
+Those ending with `_message` generate messages to the standard output (e.g. screen).
+Those ending with `_svrl` generate results as XML using the SVRL format.

+> It is recommended to use the SVRL versions of the compiled schematron files.
+The SVRL versions provide not only the errors messages, but contextual details around where the error occurred.

 - [Download](http://cdn.sw.altova.com/v2013r2/en/AltovaXMLCmu2013.exe) and install AltovaXML.

 > AltovaXML must be in your path or fully qualified.
 The default installation path for x64 based computers is `C:\Program Files (x86)\Altova\AltovaXML2013`

-- (Optional) Change line 31 of the `*_compiled.xsl` file to point to the fully qualified path of the NIST 1500-xxx schema.
-AltovaXML does not understand relative paths.
+- (Optional) Change the file to point to the fully qualified path of the NIST 1500-xxx schema.
+AltovaXML does not understand relative file system paths.

 ```xml
 <xsl:import-schema xmlns:sch="http://purl.oclc.org/dsdl/schematron"